mdgart/mauro-sdk/design.md

 ## Extensibility

 The APItoSDK class is designed to be extensible, allowing users to add or modify resources without having to modify the class code.
-The class also allows users to pass in a custom base URL to override the default value stored in the `resources` dictionary.

-This allow users to customize the base URL and add or modify resources, so the class can be used with a wider range of APIs.
+The class also allows users to pass in a custom base URL in `resources` dictionary.
+This way, the class can be used with a wider range of APIs.